awsdocs/amazon-connect-admin-guide/doc_source/security-bp.md

 + Third party and external data
 + On\-premises data in hybrid Amazon Connect architectures

 After analyzing the scope of the data, data classifications should be performed paying attention to identifying sensitive data\.
-Amazon Connect conforms to the AWS shared security model\.
+Amazon Connect conforms to the AWS shared responsibility model\.
 [Data protection in Amazon Connect](data-protection.md) includes best practices like using MFA and TLS and the use of other AWS services, including Amazon Macie\.

 Amazon Connect [handles variety of data related to contact centers](data-handled-by-connect.md)\.
-This includes phone call media, call recordings, chat transcripts, contact metadata as well as contact flows, routing profiles and queues\.
+This includes phone call media, call recordings, chat transcripts, contact metadata as well as flows, routing profiles and queues\.
 Amazon Connect handles data at rest by segregating data by account ID and instance ID\.
 All data exchanged with Amazon Connect is protected in transit between the user's web browser and Amazon Connect using open standard TLS encryption\.

 You can specify AWS KMS keys to be used for encryption including bring your own key \(BYOK\)\.
 Additionally, you can use key management options within Amazon S3\.

 ### Protecting Data Using Client\-Side Encryption<a name="protectingdata"></a>

-Your use case may require encryption of sensitive data that is collected by contact flows\.
+Your use case may require encryption of sensitive data that is collected by flows\.
 For example, to gather appropriate personal information to customize the customer experience when they interact with your IVR\.
 To do this you can use public\-key cryptography with the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/introduction.html)\.
 The AWS Encryption SDK is a client\-side encryption library designed to make it efficient for everyone to encrypt and decrypt data using open standards and best practices\.

 ### Input validation<a name="inputvalidation"></a>

-Perform input validation to ensure that only properly formed data is entering the contact flow\.
-This should happen as early as possible in the contact flow\.
+Perform input validation to ensure that only properly formed data is entering the flow\.
+This should happen as early as possible in the flow\.
 For example, when prompting a customer to say or enter a telephone number, they may or may not include the country code\.

 ## Amazon Connect security vectors<a name="securityvectors"></a>